 Levels are at 0-5%

-On most days, the Big Pipes are not needed during dry weather or light rain.
-Portland’s regular network of more than 2,500 miles of pipes has enough capacity to send all sewage and stormwater to the treatment plant.
-However, plant operators may use the Big Pipes as part of daily operations, so you may see the level up to 5 percent full at times.
+On most days, you will see that Big Pipe levels are low or even zero.
+That’s because Portland’s regular network of more than 2,500 miles of pipes has enough capacity to send all sewage and stormwater to the treatment plant.
+During these days, plant operators may use the Big Pipes as part of daily operations, so you may see the level up to 5 percent full at times.

 Portland's green infrastructure (trees, rain gardens, and wetlands) provide additional natural stormwater solutions—letting plants and soil absorb rainwater, and reducing the amount that gets sent into pipes.